Chart Color Schemes

 Age

-The median age in Hammondville is 42 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's national average of 38 years.
-The 75-84 age group makes up 11.1% of the population in Hammondville, compared to a lower percentage in Greater Sydney and a national average of 6%.
-According to post-2021 Census data, this age group has increased from 10.4% to 11.1%, while the 45-54 cohort has decreased from 11.4% to 10.0%.
-By 2041, population forecasts indicate substantial demographic changes in Hammondville.
-The 85+ age group is expected to grow by 127%, reaching 653 people from 287.
-Notably, the combined 65+ age groups will account for 92% of total population growth, reflecting the area's aging demographic profile.
-In contrast, the 25-34 and 0-4 age cohorts are expected to experience population declines.
+The median age in Hammondville is 42 years, which is significantly higher than Greater Sydney's average of 37 years, and also older than Australia's median age of 38 years.
+The 75-84 age group makes up 11.1% of Hammondville's population, compared to Greater Sydney's percentage, while the 25-34 age group comprises 9.8%.
+This concentration in the 75-84 age group is well above the national average of 6.0%.
+According to post-2021 Census data, the 75-84 age group has increased from 10.4% to 11.1%, while the 45-54 age group has decreased from 11.4% to 10.0%.
+Population forecasts for 2041 indicate substantial demographic changes in Hammondville, with the 85+ age group expected to grow by 125% (363 people), reaching 654 from 290.
+Notably, the combined 65+ age groups will account for 94% of total population growth, reflecting the area's aging demographic profile.
+Conversely, the 25-34 and 0-4 age groups are expected to experience population declines.